Key Principles of Effective Cleanroom Design

 When building a cleanroom space, it is important to use materials that will not shed, generate particulates, create space for micro-organism placement or produce static electricity.
 Surfaces should also be suitable for easy cleaning.
 The best smooth and easy-wipe materials include HPL, Powder coated GI, glass, stainless steel, and others are the best cleanroom material.

 Material quality, strength, modularity, and durability are other factors to consider when reducing leakage and maintenance.

 Modular Cleanroom walls, Ceiling, Doors, Windows can be made with the concept of GMP (Good Manufacturing Practice) principles.

 Employees are contaminators too

 Reduce contamination by having single-access doorways and pathways.
 Building a controlled environment space that is big enough to accommodate your needs is also important.
-Consider the number of workers, the work they’ll be doing, how that work will flow and even the entry and exit points for materials.
+Consider the number of workers, the work they will be doing, how that work will flow and even the entry and exit points for materials.
 To maintain the cleanroom state, it is important to design the optimum personal and material flow which can reduce the cross contamination.
 Many companies design the facility which has one way flow pattern, separate entry and exit points and appropriate gowning procedures.